Reasons for Uncertified Results in Duolingo English Test (DET)

 The full reason tree: every reason your DET can be Uncertified

-Every Uncertified result traces back to a trigger inside one of four root categories.
+Every Uncertified result comes from one of four root categories.
 Below is the full tree.
-The next sections go deep on each one, with the rule, the example, and the reason behind every trigger.
+The next sections go deep on each one.
+You will see the rule, an example, and the reason for every trigger.

 Category 1: identity and account issues

-Identity is the first gate.
-If Duolingo cannot confirm you are who your account says you are, the result stays locked.
-The system checks your ID at the start of the test and again during human review.
-Most identity flags come from a mismatch you could have fixed in five minutes before you clicked start.
+Identity is the first check.
+If Duolingo cannot confirm who you are, the result stays locked.
+The system checks your ID at the start.
+It checks again during human review.
+Most flags come from a small mismatch.
+You could have fixed it in five minutes.

 ID document problems.

-- The ID must be the original physical document. a photo on your phone, a scanned copy, or a photocopy is automatically rejected
+- You must show the original physical document.
+A photo on your phone, a scan, or a photocopy is rejected.

 Name mismatch between ID and DET account.

-- Your DET account name must match your passport character for character
+- Your account name must match your passport exactly

-- Middle names, diacritics, transliterations, and married names all cause flags
+- Middle names, accents, and married names can cause a flag

 - If your account says Maria Santos but your passport says Maria Juliana Santos-Pereira, the system blocks the result